dotmanila/vagrant-envs/README.md

 ENV should be one of the short environment codes below.

-MySQL accounts, almost always defaults to `percona`:`percona` and should have root privileges.
-MySQL deployments are not secured by default - try not to store sensitive information :)
+MySQL accounts, almost always defaults to `percona`:`PERCona2017_` and should have root privileges.
+Always consider these environments insecure - try not to store sensitive information :)

 ## Available Environments